apletta/hand-detection/README.md

 # hand-detection
-Multi-class hand shape classifier using binary classifiers.
+Multi-class hand shape detection using binary classifiers.
+Final project for CS532 at UW-Madison.